On the pod, the guys revisit Dennis and Dee Get a New Dad from It's Always Sunny in Philadelphia Season 2, Episode 10.

 Charlie: Is Danny firing the gun funny?
 Do you enjoy it?
 Or does it ruin the scene for you?
 Thumbs up if you like it.
 Thumbs down if you don't.

 Glenn: I'm gonna guess that most people were like, "Yeah.
-That's funny."
+No, it’s funny."
 Yeah, and I mean, um--

 Charlie: Yeah, because most people know it's funny.
 You're the person who thinks nothing's funny.
 You don't think Rob's parking's is funny.
 You don't think--